nguyensjsu/sp22-202-team-8/journals/Di Chen_Project_Journal.md

 - Added new obstacle for new level
 - Fixed the logic problem of resetting the score
 2. What am I planning to work on next?
+- Add buff/ debuff logic
 3. What tasks are blocked waiting on another team member?
+- Wait for user input from setting screen to control player number
 4. XP Core Value
+- To reuse the code, we used subclasses inheritance to create new obstacles and introduced design patterns to realized level control.

 ## Week 3 Scrum Report
 1. What tasks did I work on / complete?